Kindred of the Dust: Plot

-As described in a film magazine, upon discovering that her husband is a bigamist with a son, Nan (Cooper) goes back with her infant son to her father.
+As described in a film magazine, upon discovering that her husband is a bigamist with a son, Nan goes back with her infant son to her father.
 She of course is ostracized by the local church people.
-When Donald McKaye (Graves) returns from college, he is the first to give her sympathy and understanding.
-Young McKaye loves Nan and wants to marry her, but his father, The Laird of Tyee (Belmore), has other more ambitious plans for his son and his mother and sisters resent the idea of the mother of a nameless child becoming the wife of the McKaye heir.
+When Donald McKaye returns from college, he is the first to give her sympathy and understanding.
+Young McKaye loves Nan and wants to marry her, but his father, The Laird of Tyee, has other more ambitious plans for his son and his mother and sisters resent the idea of the mother of a nameless child becoming the wife of the McKaye heir.
 Nan is ready to give him up, and when Donald yields to his father's wishes and goes to a mountain hut to think it over, she slips away.
 Donald falls victim to a fever and is taken to a hospital.
 After resorting to everything else, the mother swallows her pride and sends for Nan, for whom Donald calls constantly.
 Her presence restores him.
 The family gives her a cold "thank you" which drives Donald to the final break with his father.
 He marries Nan and is disinherited.
 The old Laird refuses to soften, even when, after the man falls into the river from a motor boat headed for the logging camp when a huge log comes down the chute and hits it, the son plunging into the river and saves the father's life.
 Reconciliation finally comes after a son is born to Donald and Nan.